Treatment for Bicep Tears in Seattle, WA

 In many cases, biceps injuries occur over time.
 Just like arthritis of the knee and hip, age can cause degeneration in the biceps tendon as well.
 Repetitive motion, particularly overhead activities and lifting can weaken and cause injury to the biceps.

-Symptoms of a Torn Bicep
+What are the Symptoms of a Torn Bicep?

 People with biceps trouble can present with a variety of symptoms.
-In a traumatic injury, you can hear an audible pop or tearing of the tendon followed by bruising in the upper arm extending down to the elbow.
+In a traumatic injury, you can hear an audible pop or tear of the tendon followed by bruising in the upper arm extending down to the elbow.
 This can sometimes result in a bulge in the upper arm near the elbow called a “Popeye muscle” which indicates a complete tear.

 Patients with partial tearing usually present with cramping of the muscle and pain in the front of the shoulder.
 You may even have difficulty turning the palm up and down due to the pain.